State on a spree, but will cash train stay on track?

 If you want to get a sense of the state government's approach to next week's May 7 budget, look no further than the torrent of spending announcements.
-Since the beginning of April, Denis Napthine and his ministers have pre-emptively unleashed about $910 million worth of policy decisions that will, one way or another, need to be factored into the bottom line.

 The contrast with the Gillard government's dire budgetary situation could not be more stark, with the state budget strongly in surplus.
 Victoria's new premier is now loosening the purse strings as he gears up for next year's state election.

 For Napthine, who took over from Ted Baillieu in a bloodless handover in March, it has been a near perfect piece of political timing: two years of tough love are finally beginning to yield financial and political dividends.